Introduction and Coupling#

 From Sisyphe to Gaia#

-Sisyphe is the traditional sediment transport module in TELEMAC, which has already largely been replaced by the more logical Gaia module.
-To get specifications beyond the features presented here in the TELEMAC documentation and the TELEMAC forum, it is useful to know that there has been a predecessor module of Gaia called SISYPHE.
-SISYPHE and its routines are still available in recent TELEMAC versions in addition to and through Gaia.
-Although the use of SISYPHE routines through Gaia with functional enhancements require adjustments of some keywords.
-Read more in the Gaia manual in Appendix 8.1 and in the gaia.dico (telemac/v9.0.0/sources/gaia/gaia.dico
+Sisyphe is the traditional sediment transport module in TELEMAC, which has largely been replaced by the more unified Gaia module.
+Gaia is based on the historical module SISYPHE, with a large number of improvements, corrections, and optimizations implemented.
+Gaia’s unified framework efficiently manages different sediment classes, sand-mud mixtures, and both 2D and 3D spatial dimensions.
+To get specifications beyond the features presented here in the TELEMAC documentation and the TELEMAC forum, it is useful to know the SISYPHE heritage.
+SISYPHE routines are still available in recent TELEMAC versions through Gaia, though some keywords require adjustments.
+Read more in the Gaia manual in Appendix 8.1 and in the gaia.dico (telemac/v9.0.0/sources/gaia/gaia.dico).

 Coupling Hydrodynamics (Telemac2d/3d) and Morphodynamics (Gaia)#